Mechanics' Institute, San Francisco: History

 In 1848, the discovery of gold lured people from all over the world to California.
 By 1853 most surface gold was mined out, pushing the town of San Francisco into economic decline.
 A flood of former miners suddenly had no employment and no skills nor prospects.
 Mechanics' Institute began in 1854 with four books, a chess and games room, and a mission to become a vocational and cultural center.
 At this time, California had no colleges or universities and no public libraries.
 (The San Francisco Public Library did not open until 1879.)

-By March 1857, Mechanics' Institute of San Francisco elected the following officers to lead the growing institute: President John Sime, Vice President Gardner Elliot, Secretary H. F. Williams, and Treasurer J. E. Kinkade.
+The institute became the most important center for adult education in San Francisco.
+Initially a library dedicated to the mechanical arts, the Institute merged with the Mercantile Library Association which broadened its collection beyond technical subjects in 1906.

 Within a few years, Mechanics' Institute was offering classes in such subjects as woodworking, mechanical drawing, industrial design, electrical science, applied mathematics, and ironwork.
 The Institute's importance in technical education in California reached a pinnacle in 1868 when the California legislature granted a charter to the University of California to establish itself as a university.
 The Institute participated in the fledgling university's first years, hosting technical classes and presenting lectures on many topics.
 Members of Mechanics' Institute helped develop the university curriculum and have held a seat on the Board of Regents continuously until 1974.

 Aside from educational endeavors, the Institute also promoted industry in the San Francisco Bay Area.
 Beginning in 1857, on land donated by the land baron James Lick, the Institute hosted famous industrial fairs that displayed inventions, art, and products of all kinds to thousands of visitors.
-Awards were presented to winning exhibitors —many of whom are still in business today, including Levi Strauss, Singer Sewing Machines, Goodyear Tire, Boudin Bakery, Heald Business College, Gump's, and Ghirardelli Chocolate.
+According to the Institute, awards were presented to winning exhibitors —many of whom are still in business today, including Levi Strauss for their copper-riveted denim trousers.

-Mechanics' Institute purchased a building site at 36 Post Street, between Montgomery and Kearny, in 1866 where the Institute erected a three-story building designed by William Patton.
-The building featured retail space on the ground floor, a library with open stacks, a lecture hall for about six hundred people, a chess room, a furnished ladies' sitting room, and other rooms for rental by committees, lodges, and related scientific organizations.
-President Theodore Roosevelt gave an address at the Institute on 13 May 1903.
-In April 1906, as with much of the surrounding community, the Institute and its collections were destroyed in the San Francisco earthquake and fire.